TehShrike/joshduff.com/content/2015-08-automated-testing-with-tape-and-browserstack.md

 ### Example package.json scripts section

-For your copy/pasting pleasure, here's an exmaple of the simple scripts boilerplate my browserstack-tested modules are using so far:
+For your copy/pasting pleasure, here's an example of the simple scripts boilerplate my browserstack-tested modules are using so far:

 ```js
 "scripts": {